 The MPS disorders are also described as lysosomal storage disorders.
-Lysosomes are specialized compartments within our cells containing enzymes that break down nutrients, such as carbohydrates.
+Lysosomes are specialized compartments within our cells containing enzymes that break down large molecules that are no longer needed.
 In people with MPS disorders, certain enzymes are absent or deficient (do not work properly).
 These enzymes would normally break down complex carbohydrates called glycosaminoglycans (GAGs), formerly called mucopolysaccharides.
 This leads to a build-up of GAGs that causes progressive damage to cells, tissues and organs throughout the body.

 What Causes MPS?

 Genes carry the instructions our bodies use to make products we need to grow and stay healthy, including the enzymes responsible for breaking down GAGs.
 Changes in specific genes result in a deficiency or absence of these important enzymes, and this causes the MPS disorders.

 What Are Signs & Symptoms of MPS Disorders?